walkingtospace/Euclidean-TSP/README.md

 the MST of the pointset, and return the resulting heuristic TSP cost, CT SP 1p5.
 Please refer to the 1.5-approximation overview at this link[click]

+• Write code for the 2OPT-E local improvement heuristic, which iteratively finds a pair of edges to remove from the current TSP tour, such that reconnecting the remaining paths back into a cycle (i.e., a new TSP tour of the same N points) has reduced cost.
+The 2OPT-E heuristic terminates when no pair of edges can be found to further reduce the TSP cost.

+• Write code for the 2OPT-P local improvement heuristic, which iteratively finds a pair of points whose positions in the current TSP tour can be swapped, such that the new tour (i.e., a new TSP tour of the same N points) has reduced cost.
+The 2OPT-P heuristic terminates when no pair of points can be found to further reduce the TSP cost.

 ------------------------------------------

 How to execute: